 Is a visual-artist based in London, UK

-Reya Ahmed is a 24-year-old visual artist exploring feminism, queer identity and her experiences of growing up in a Bengali-Muslim household through an interdisciplinary crossroad of illustration, animation, architectural and editorial design.
+Reya Ahmed is an Indian visual-artist exploring feminism, queer identity, and her experiences of growing up in a Bengali-Muslim household through an interdisciplinary crossroad of illustration, animation, architectural and editorial design.
 A lot of their creations are focused on women navigating spaces within the urban fabric and dealing with societally imposed binaries and heteronormative rituals.
 Since 2015, she has spearheaded an independent zine project, illustrated for prestigious editorial and literary publications, curated art for festivals, designed performance installations, and been a part of indie short-film projects.
 The subversion of a religious gaze on gender is something that is a recurring element in their work.
 During the pandemic, she has taken an interest in studying Mughal and Persian miniatures to reimagine them in a way in which the women are not just objects of desire but subjects with agency and authority over their narratives.